obalci-pardus/SecureFileImport/README.md

 ## Usage Scenario

-1. User has a Linux terminal (may be an LTSP client) at hand in which he has no root access and he can't mount external media manually
+1. User has a Linux terminal (may be an LTSP client) at hand which is connected to the secure network.
+The user has no root access and can't mount external media manually.
 1. User selects "Secure File Transfer" from the (LTSP) menu.
 1. The LDAP (Active Directory) user name and password are taken to access the file server.
+1. Optional: Special file type filters (*.txt, *.pdf, *.jpg etc.) will be applied for the authenticated user or groups.
 1. If the external media is not physically connected, the status is displayed on the screen and the user is expected to operate for {TIMEOUT} (Default:180) seconds.
 If the user does not perform the operation, the program will exit (and main LTSP menu will be returned).
 1. The external media connected to the system are automatically connected in read-only mode.
-This ensures that no data is transferred from the file server.
-(Because root can override it, it is important to keep the root password of client securely)
+This ensures that no data is transferred to outside.
+(Because root can override, it is important to keep the root password of client securely)
+1. Optional: The user will enter a description (purpose, subject, confirmation code etc.) for the file transfer.
-1. Optionally the user will select which files/floders will be transferred from the external media.
+1. Optional: the user will select which files/floders will be transferred from the external media.
-1. Files in external media will be scanned using multiple malware scanners.
+1. All/selected files in external media will be scanned using multiple malware scanners.
-1. If no malware is found in the scanned files:
+1. If no malware is found:
-   1. A new folder opens in the standard folder specified on the file server (Template: "{UserID}\\{TransferFolder}\\$(date +%Y-%m-%d_%H-%M-%S)")
+   1. A new folder (named according to a template) will be created on the file server (Sample template: "{FileServer_TransferFolder}\\{UserID}\\{User_TransferFolder}\\$(date +%Y-%m-%d_%H-%M-%S)"
-   1. External media information is copied to the destination folder in TXT / XML format.
+   1. External media information is copied to the destination folder in YML format.
    1. The files are copied to the destination folder along with the hash value file.
+   1. Malware scan results are copied to the destination folder.
 1. If a malware is found or the scan fails:
    1. No file transfer will be performed.
-   1. Optionally: Only the files which are not suspicous will be transferred.
+   1. Optional: Only the files which are not suspicous will be transferred.
-   1. Optionally: The suspicious files will be transferred to a seperate location for manuel analysis.
+   1. Optional: The suspicious files will be transferred to a seperate location for manuel analysis.
-   1. Optionally: An allert mail will be send to the administrator.
+   1. Optional: An allert mail will be send to the administrator.
 (This mail can also be triggered from the logs)
 1. The user is informed of the transaction result.
 1. Each step of the operation will be logged including detailed information (time, username, filenames, file hashes, scanresults, etc.) which can also be sent to a central rsyslog (RELP) server.